mohamedebada21/last-online-halal/README.md

 # HalalFresh Grocery Store 🍉

 A modern, mobile-friendly e-commerce platform for selling halal grocery items, built with React and Tailwind CSS.
+This project is the frontend application and is designed to connect to a separate backend server for data persistence and secure operations.

 ## Features

 -   **User Accounts:** Customers can register, log in, and view their order history.
--   **Product Catalog:** Browse a list of available grocery items.
+-   **Product Catalog:** Browse a list of available grocery items fetched from a backend API.
 -   **Product Detail View:** Click on a product to see more details.
 -   **Shopping Cart:** Add/remove items and update quantities.
 -   **Tax Calculation:** Automatically calculates taxes for taxable items at checkout.
--   **Admin Dashboard:** A secure area to manage products, orders, and inventory, accessible via admin user login.
+-   **Admin Dashboard:** A secure area for admin users to manage products and view all customer orders.

 ## Tech Stack